-Public Consultation: Review of 61 designations of individuals and entities under Australia’s autonomous sanctions in relation to Ukraine
+Public Consultation: Review of Australia’s autonomous sanctions imposed on 84 individuals and entities in relation to Ukraine

 Further information on making a submission in relation to each of these reviews